vitorfhc/vitorfalcao.com/content/posts/intigriti-0525-writeup.md

 # Timing is Everything

-Timing is everything.
 When the payload is sent, the JavaScript makes a request to `/message`, which takes approximately three seconds to resolve.
 During this wait, the JavaScript thread is considered idle, causing `addDynamicScript` to execute before the DOM Clobbering payload is added to the page.
 The next challenge is to either expedite the `/message` request so it doesn't trigger the idle state prematurely, or to delay the idle callback until the HTML injection has been loaded.

 ![](/img/intigriti-0525-writeup/timeline.png)